-Students with higher education credits earned outside the U.S. or Canada must have their transcripts authenticated and evaluated by the Office of International Studies, and by an independent agency approved by the Board of Registry of the American Society of Clinical Pathology.
+Students with higher education credits earned outside the U.S. or Canada must have their transcripts authenticated and evaluated by the Office of International Studies, and by an independent agency approved by the Board of Certification of the American Society for Clinical Pathology ASCP.
 One such agency is the International Education Research Foundation (IERF), P.O.
-Box 3665, Culver City, CA 90231 (310.258.9451, firstname.lastname@example.org, www.ierf.org).
+Box 3665, Culver City, CA 90231 (Phone: 310.258.9451, Email: firstname.lastname@example.org, Website: www.ierf.org).

 The selection committee consists of the program faculty, laboratory manager, education coordinator, and representatives from the clinical affiliates.
 Established criteria are GPA (50%), Interviews (30%), References (5%), Biographic Information (5%), Interview Summary (10%).